-Abundant and encountered on most walks, but first in flower on the trail around Floyd Dryden Middle School here in the Mendenhall Valley.
-The fruits first appeared the last week of July, but nowhere near ripe.
+The fruits first appear the last week of July, but are nowhere near ripe, and mostly orange in color.
 In late August they are ripe, but rather tart, hence the common name!
 Hultén notes "the fruit is edible, and makes a good jam; should be picked not quite ripe" [p.
 42] which would make them even more similar to the unrelated cranberries.
 Sofia Stage-Harvey loves them!
-On September 14 I find a large number of very ripe fruits on the flume trail above the Trail of Time.
+On September 14.
+2009 I find a large number of very ripe fruits on the flume trail above the Trail of Time.
 The skin is tight but they feel almost like grapes.
 I pop one in my mouth and wow, is it tart!
-The texture is more grape-like than cranberry.
+The texture is more grape-like than cranberry at this stage.
+Great fall leaf color is rare in the rainforest, but there is a special subtleness to the pale red tone of many highbush cranberry plants most years.
+Some turn a vibrant color, but most are subdued as most things are in the rainforest.
+It is a color that beckons the walker onward to enjoy even more the pleasure of simple things.
+Very shortly they'll be gone and only the naked buds remain until spring.
+Valeriana Linnæus 1753, valerian vah-lair-ee-aye-nah Medieval Latin word for the plant Taxonomy: Formerly placed in the Valerianaceae or valerian family.